jorgecarleitao/django-sphinxql/docs/queryset.rst

         that are used to order by Django ``id`` and by relevance of the results, respectively.

+        At the moment Django performs the database hit, if there is any ordering, it replaces the Django order by.

     .. method:: __getitem__(item)

         Like in Django, returns either a single item or a list.
 There is one